turingschool/curriculum/tutorials/capybara/capybara_with_selenium_and_webkit.markdown

-# JavaScript Testing with Selenium and Webkit
+# JavaScript testing with Selenium & Capybara-Webkit

-By default Capybara uses @Rack::Test@ which is a headless browser emulator.
+By default Capybara uses `Rack::Test` which is a headless browser emulator.
 It gives us great speed, but we sacrifice the ability to run JavaScript.
-If you need to test JS as part of your integration suite, then you need to use another driver.
+If you need to test JS as part of your integration suite, then you need to use another _driver_.

 ## Using Selenium

-The most popular is Selenium.
+The most popular driver is Selenium.
 It uses an actual browser window and you can watch the test happen.

 ### Setup?